ljr1981/simple_json/docs/Claude_AI_docs/EIFFEL_PRODUCTION_GUIDE.md

 		end
 	end

--- ❌ WRONG - No base case
+-- âŒ WRONG - No base case
 process (value: JSON_VALUE)
 	do
 		-- Will recurse forever!